gbaeke/langchainjs/README.md

 ts-node intro.ts
 ```

-Note: wrap code in the IIFE (Immediately-invoked Function Expression) to easily allow await
+Note: wrap code in the IIFE (Immediately-invoked Function Expression) to allow await

 To work with OpenAI APIs, include an .env file with: